EnLewis/shopify-data-science-challenge/README.md

 The mean order amount is 284.00<br>
 The detailed reasoning behind my answers to question 1 consists can be found in a [Jupyter notebook](question1.ipynb) with a series of annotations.
 The provided dataset for this question is uploaded and renamed here as `data_sneakers.csv`.
 Please run the notebook and read the annotations to get the answers.

+#### Bonus
+Looking more closely at the outliers, it seems like there might be some errors in our dataset.
+The outliers can be traced back to 2 specific shops and these shops have either...
+1. An abnormally high volume of orders (shop_id:42 with 2000 total_items).
+2. An abnormally high unit price. (shop_id:78 with 25725/item).

+Looking at the mean of our dataset tells us that a normal order volume should be ~2, and a normal unit cost should be ~150.
+So it stands to reason we should probably investigate if these shops belong in this dataset.
+Uniquely though, shop_id 42 does have some reasonable transactions, so it might have a different problem than shop_id 78 which seems completely out of place.

+In any case, removing both those 2 shops from our dataset drops 97 rows (only 1.9% of our total dataset) and cleans up our metrics significantly.
+After that clean up the mean shows `300.16` without any extra trimming needed.

 ### Question 2
 The answers and queries for question 2 are in the text file [here](question2.txt) and are listed below Queries can be tested at at [this link](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL).
 I have made the assumption that whatever SQL engine I'm using optimizes better with JOIN rather than sub-queries.
 With that assumption, I've opted to minimize sub-queries except for at the end for selecting a final answer.